bethard/acl-pub/camera-ready-faq.md

  - If you copy-and-paste from your PDF file, please be sure to rejoin words broken by hyphenation.

-#  When and where do I send my final camera-ready paper?

-   You may submit the final
-   version of your paper by
-   navigating to your conference START login, e.g., [https://www.softconf.com/naacl2019/papers](https://www.softconf.com/naacl2019/papers) and following the internal links.
-You should have received an email with more information about this procedure.

 #  How should the final copy differ from the original submission?

    The camera-ready version of your paper should incorporate the comments of the reviewers as well as other changes you see fit to make.
 In addition, be sure to do all of the following:

+   - Ensure that your paper conforms to the provided styles, font and page size.
    - Include the authors' names and affiliations under the title.
    - De-anonymize references to your own work in the body of the paper.
    - Where appropriate, add acknowledgments for colleagues, reviewers, and grants.
 Do not number the Acknowledgements section.
+Please note that the acknowledgement section should fit within the allowed page limits and be in the same font as the rest of the paper.
-   - Ensure that all tables, graphs, and figures are readable when viewed in black and white (to help the color-blind and those reading print-outs).
+   - Ensure that all tables, graphs, and figures are readable at standard resolutions.
-   - Verify that you are following your conference style guidelines (e.g., font sizes, placement of captions)
-   - Be sure not to override the default caption size packages.
-   - If you are including an appendix, please ensure that it uses the same, two-column NAACL template as it will now be part of the main paper, rather than submitted separately (see [Appendix](#whats-the-deal-with-including-an-appendix-do-i-include-it-as-supplemental) section below for more details).
+   - If you have supplemental material (including written material, data, and/or code) ensure that all the components are put at the right place
+ (see the [Appendices and supplemental material](#where-do-appendices-and-supplemental-material-go) section below for more details).

+#  What are the tips to make my final version more accessible?

+   As a central venue of publication for our community, please prioritise the accessibility of your final version.
+The Diversity & Inclusion committee for ACL2020 has outlined some tips on how to do this: https://acl2020.org/blog/accessibility-for-camera-ready/

+# Where do appendices and supplemental material go?

+   Supplemental material can be divided into two types: appendices and non-readable supplemental material.
+   - Appendices are material that can be read, and include lemmas, formulas, proofs, and tables that are not critical to the reading and understanding of the paper.
+In your final camera-ready paper, appendices come after the references in the main paper and use the same two-column format as the rest of the paper (see the ACL 2020 style files for an example).
+Appendices do not count towards the page limit.
+   - Non-readable supplemental material (data, software, all other material) is uploaded separately.

 #  How long can it be?

    For both long and short papers, most *ACL conferences allow one extra page to help address reviewer comments.
-So long papers are permitted at most 9 pages of text plus additional pages containing References, and Appendix.
+   So long papers are permitted at most 9 pages of text while short papers may use up to 5 pages of text.
-   Short papers get 5 pages of text.
-Acknowledgements are included in the 9 (long)/5 (short) pages of content.
+   Acknowledgements are included in these limits on pages of text.
+   Please use the extra space to help address reviewer comments.
+   For both long and short papers, there is no page limit for references or appendices. plus additional pages containing References, and Appendix.

    If you are unsure about the page limit for the conference, please contact your conference publication chairs.

-# What's the deal with including an Appendix?
-Do I include it as supplemental?

-   You can include an Appendix, but the paper writing must be self-contained before the Acknowledgements.
-The Appendix should appear in main document, after the references.
-   The Appendix does not count towards the paper page limit.
-There is no explicit page limit on the size of the Appendix, but please be mindful of what you choose to include.
-The *ACL style template gives guidance on what is appropriate for the Appendix (which is added after the references) vs. Supplementary Material (which are uploaded separately from the paper).

-   From the NAACL 2019 style template:
-   "Appendices are material that can be read, and include lemmas, formulas, proofs and tables that are not critical to the reading and understanding of the paper.
-Appendices should be uploaded as supplementary material when submitting the paper for review.
-Upon acceptance, the appendices come after the references."

-   "Submissions may include non-readable supplementary material used in the work and described in the paper.
-   Any accompanying software and/or data should include licenses and documentation of research review as appropriate.
-   Supplementary material may report preprocessing decisions, model parameters, and other details necessary for the replication of the experiments reported in the paper.
-Seemingly small preprocessing decisions can sometimes make a large difference in performance, so it is crucial to record such decisions to precisely characterize state-of-the-art methods.
-Nonetheless, supplementary material should be supplementary (rather than central) to the paper.
-Supplementary material may include explanations or details of proofs or derivations that do not fit into the paper, lists of features or feature templates, sample inputs and outputs for a system, pseudo-code or source code, and data.
-(Source code and data should be separate uploads, rather than part of the paper)."

 #  What is the format for the camera-ready copy?

-   The file must be in Portable Document Format (PDF) on A4 paper (210 × 297 millimeters).
-We strongly recommend the use of ACL LaTeX style files (or Microsoft Word Style files) tailored for this year's conference.
+   The file must be in Portable Document Format (PDF) on A4 paper.
+We strongly recommend the use of ACL
+   LaTeX style files (or Microsoft Word Style files) tailored for this year's conference.
 You can view the style files and detailed formatting instructions on your conference website.